vlandham/elastic-beanstalk-s3-docker-nginx-basic-auth-proxy-with-upload/README.md

 aws_secret_access_key = NszqaFD+YDZrrIKzlL7dI2F3z4bF9pZUetQsItln
 ```

-Next, edit `nginx.conf` to reference the bucket you're trying to proxy.
+Next, edit `nginx.conf` to reference the bucket you're trying to proxy and the bucket
+where uploads should go.

 ```
+set $upload_bucket 'my-bucket-name';
-set $bucket 'my-bucket-name';
+set $site_bucket 'my-bucket-name';
 ```

+**NOTE** the two buckets variables can point to the same S3 bucket.

 Next, set up your credentials file, `.htpasswd`.
 If you don't know how to
 generate usernames and passwords, [use this website](http://www.htaccesstools.com/htpasswd-generator/).